jbeyr/slate/README.md

 </div>

 # Installation
 Slate is standalone with dependents baked in and distributed as a `.jar` file.
-Just [download the latest release](https://github.com/jameesyy/slate/releases) and put it in your `./minecraft/mods/` folder.
+Just [download the latest release](https://github.com/jbeyr/slate/releases) and put it in your `./minecraft/mods/` folder.

 # Features
 - **Anti Bot**: detects and ignores spoofed players that are fabricated by anticheats.
 - **Aim Assist**: aims your camera towards target entities.
+Provides granular target switching and selection.
 - **Autoclicker**: Clicks the mouse for you when holding down the respective button.
 - **Auto Ghead**: swaps your hotbar slot to a healing item and consumes it, when below a certain health threshold.
 - **Auto Jump Reset**: jumps the moment you take damage and knockback from other players, substantially reducing received knockback.
 - **Auto Tool**: swaps to the tool that mines the block you're trying to break the fastest.
 - **Auto Weapon**: swaps to the leftmost slot with a weapon in your hotbar.
-- **Backtrack**: lag-based reach module that delays the velocity of other players so they don't go out of range
+- **Backtrack**: lag-based reach module.
+Takes advantage of anticheat lag compensation by throttling packet transmission in advantageous circumstances (e.g. delay inbound packets and create client-sided movement on entities that allow false hits).
 - **Blockhit**: automatically blockhits when you attack with your sword.
 - **Bridge Assist**: dynamically toggles the sneak button for the player as they're bridging so they don't fall off a ledge or into the void.
 - **Delay Remover**: removes the vanilla attack, mining, and jump cooldown that occurs when you miss clicks, mine a block, and jump respectively.